-CREDITED YEARS OF SERVICE (A)
+CREDITED YEARS OF SERVICE (a)

-Alan G. Hassenfeld 28
+Alan G. Hassenfeld

 Alfred J. Verrecchia 30

 George R. Ditomassi, Jr 30

-Harold P. Gordon 2
+Harold P. Gordon 3

-John T. O'Neill 10
+John T. O'Neill 11

-(a) In 1996, the Pension Plan was amended, effective January 1, 1997, to delete a provision which reduced by five years the number of years of credited service of certain classes of Company employees employed prior to 1986.
-As a result, credited years of service for all named executive officers reflect actual years of service, subject to the 30 year maximum.
+(a) The Pension Plan was amended, effective January 1, 1997, to delete a provision which reduced by five years the number of years of credited service of certain classes of Company employees employed prior to 1986.
+As a result, credited years of service for all named individuals reflect actual years of service, subject to the 30 year maximum.